adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>

 We will use two tapes for this machine.
 The first will contain the binary values and the second will start out blank.
-The program will first transfer the values for the first number to the second tape, then do a bit-wise XOR on the last digit of the two numbers, replacing the last value on the second tape with the results, then it will zero out the rest of the values on the second tape, so that the value on the second tape is the answer.
+The program will first transfer the values for the first number to the second tape, then do a bit-wise XOR on the last digit of the two numbers, replacing the last value on the second tape with the result, then it will zero out the rest of the values on the second tape, so that the value on the second tape is the answer.

 The program is given as follows